PriyankaRout05/Flway-with-crud-opeartion/README.md

-# Flway-with-crud-opeartion
-Its a simple flyway  application with get data to databse using postman
+it is a spring boot applicatio with scheduler